Caleydo/caleydo-doc/views/stratomex.md

 # StratomeX: Multi-Dataset Analysis

 ##General
 StratomeX is a visualization technique for the analysis of multiple stratified datasets.
-For a general introduction please refer to the StratomeX project page .
-Also, have a look at the YouTube video about StratomeX.
+For a general introduction please refer to the [StratomeX project page](http://stratomex.calyedo.org/).
+Also, have a look at the [YouTube video](http://www.youtube.com/watch?v=UcKDbGqHsdE) about StratomeX.

 ![""](../i/stratomex.png "StratomeX")